xpollen8/jazzbutcher.com/README.md

 None of us will last forever, but with a little bit of effort, perhaps the collected Jazz Butcher archives, as stored on jazzbutcher.com, can have a fighting chance to make it past just my lifetime.

-This is the first attempt to formalize a public/participatory framework for maintaining the jazzbutcher.com website.
+This is the initial effort to formalize a public/participatory framework for maintaining the jazzbutcher.com website.

 With shared ownership in this repository, the raw information that drives jbc com will not be stuck "somewhere".